bscw21027/Hangman_game/README.md

 This Hangman Game is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 # Acknowledgements
-- The calculator app is built using the Python programming language.
+- The Hangman game is built using the Python programming language.
 - The project structure and code organization are inspired by best practices for Python projects.

 # Contributing